varjolab/ProteoGyver/example use cases/Proteomics example.md

-# Example usecases for ProteoGyver using public datasets
+# Example Proteomics usecase for ProteoGyver
-This guide documents the end to end QC analysis of a public proteomics dataset.

 ## Software and data utilized
 Data for this example is from a dataset of a [previous publication](https://doi.org/10.1113/JP288104).
 The specific data used doesn't really matter, and here it's used only for illustrative purposes.
 Similarly, it is DIA data and as such, was searched with Dia-NN with default parameters and a generic human fasta library from UniProt.
 The results obtained are not optimal (for example Dia-NN parameters were not tuned based on MS method), but as long as something is identified, it is good enough.